menachemTaichman/GatherPics/docs/STATE_STORE.md

-## Frontend State and Data Changes Architecture
+## Frontend State and Data Changes Architecture (v4)

 ### Overview
 The frontend maintains a single source of truth via a normalized Zustand store.
-Components subscribe to granular slices using selectors and shallow comparison to achieve smooth, incremental UI updates without full refreshes or scroll jumps.
+UI updates are driven by minimal change-sets with scope-based gating so tabs only apply relevant data.
+Cross-tab sync uses BroadcastChannel.

-### Store Shape (v3 - high-level)
+### Store Shape (high-level)
 ```
 useDataStore state
   entities: